kristopolous/DRR/indycast.net/about.md

  * **Efficient**: Able to be use minimal disk and network resources.
  * **Self-contained**: Able to be run multiple times on the same machine for different stations.

-It also should not:
+It also is not:

- * Require significant dependencies.
+ * Requiring of significant dependencies.
  * Be language-specific with arcane knowledge needed in order to get it running.

 It's in Python 2.7, Flask, and SQLite 3.
-The audio library was written by hand.
+The audio library is written by hand (more below on why)

 ## User-experience